Deep4GB/Resume-NLP-Parser/README.md

 To run the Resume NLP Parser:

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine and ``cd`` into the project directory.
     ``` bash
-    gh repo clone Deep4GB/Resume-NLP-Parser
+    git@github.com:Deep4GB/Resume-NLP-Parser.git
+    cd Resume-NLP-Parser
     ```
 2. Set up a Python environment with necessary dependencies listed in `requirements.txt`.
     ``` bash